Skip to content

 Section titled “Corneal Regenerative Medicine and Artificial Iris”

 Clinical trials of iPS cell-derived corneal epithelial cell sheet transplantation are being conducted domestically and internationally, attracting attention as a new treatment for AAK 8).
-For artificial irises (e.g., CustomFlex Artificial Iris), clinical experience abroad is accumulating.
+For artificial irises (e.g., CustomFlex Artificial Iris), clinical experience is accumulating overseas.
 Contact lenses with artificial irises are covered by insurance as prosthetic devices.

-According to the clinical practice guidelines (2021), accumulating large-scale registry data in Japan to understand the actual situation and revising the guidelines based on improved evidence quality are positioned as important future tasks 8).
+Accumulating large-scale registry data in Japan to understand the actual situation and improve the quality of evidence are important future tasks 8).
 Optimization of AAK progression prediction and early intervention based on individual genetic mutations is expected.

 7. 大家義則, 川崎諭, 西田希, 他;厚生労働科学研究費補助金難治性疾患政策研究事業. 無虹彩症の診断基準および重症度分類. 日眼会誌.
 2020;124:83-88.